lupusalba/ViaVerborumStoryUniverse/WORLDBUILDING - UNIVERSE CREATION.md

     - For one human: 10 years at most
     - For talented ones: 5 years
 - Humans do not know about the existence of mana or its effects.
+- Humans, on average have medium level talent for magic

 ## 4.5 Humans & the Inner Region
 ### CANON